 |2013 and beyond||No naturals, renewals only; see subsequent section for sticker colors.|

 After over 24 years of essentially the same design, on Flag Day, Monday, June 14, 2010, Maryland introduced this new plate commemorating the War of 1812, and specifically the Battle of Baltimore, during which the words to the Star-Spangled Banner were written by Marylander Francis Scott Key.
 However, this plate is not another extra-cost, optional plate like the Treasure the Chesapeake and Our Farms, Our Future plates.
-Rather, it's the new standard plate being issued for all new registrations of passenger cars and most other personal vehicle types.
+Rather, it's now the standard plate being issued for all new registrations of passenger cars and most other personal vehicle types.
 Passenger cars, multi-purpose vehicles (primarily SUVs, mini-vans, and motor homes), and regular trucks of all sizes are all issued this plate design and also share the odd 0A/A0000 numbering format.
 The standard plate has a larger flag graphic than is used on some of the other plate types.
-Unfortunately, this large flag is causing some legibility issues.
+Unfortunately, this large flag causes some legibility issues.
 The leftmost serial digit crowds the flag and is therefore difficult to read.

-Initially, plates were issued in the M/D series as shown above; but following that, plates were issued in the A/A series, and the serial letters have advanced alphabetically from that point forward.
+Initially, plates were issued in the M/D series; following that, plates were issued in the A/A series, and the serial letters have advanced alphabetically from that point forward.
 It's not hard to figure out that the significance of the M/D designation is that Md. is the abbreviation for Maryland, but why the Maryland MVA saw fit to issue these first is anyone's guess; they did not just go to VIPs or cost extra.
 Again, the first digit cannot be a zero, so the lowest number issued on this base was 1M/D0000.
 These plates were issued through Friday, September 23, 2016, and have been seen with plate numbers as high as the mid C/N series.
 I believe that these were manufactured with plate numbers as high as 7C/N9999, and that many thousands of plates from the mid C/N series up to that number were never issued and were destroyed.